Mental Health Facilities Cheshire, CT

 North Haven Community Services Town Of North Haven - 3.7 miles from Cheshire, CT

 North Haven Community Services Town Of North Haven is a mental health clinic in North Haven, Connecticut, located at 5 Linsley Street, 6473.
 North Haven Community Services Town Of North Haven offers outpatient treatment.
-North Haven Community Services Town Of North Haven provides individual psychotherapy, integrated dual diagnosis disorder treatment and group therapy to seniors 65 or older, children / adolescents and adults.
-North Haven Community Services Town Of North Haven also supports people with trauma and people with serious mental illness.
-Some other services provided by North Haven Community Services Town Of North Haven include education services, family psychoeducation and suicide prevention services.
+North Haven Community Services Town Of North Haven provides individual psychotherapy, group therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and children / adolescents.
+North Haven Community Services Town Of North Haven also supports people with serious mental illness and people with trauma.
+Some other services provided by North Haven Community Services Town Of North Haven include vocational rehabilitation services, diet and exercise counseling and case management.

 Learn More